dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

     * `docker swarm init --advertise-addr <IP|interface>` (I've used wlp61s0 which is my wifi interface)
  * Change the docker-compose to accommodate the above elements.
  * Deploy the stack to the swarm (provided that the environmental variables in the .env file are defined): `docker stack deploy --compose-file docker-compose.yml 03_liferay-cluster`

+#### About port bindings in swarm mode
+As opposed to docker-compose, in docker swarm it's possible to have replicas of a service which exposes ports to the outside world.

+The mechanism that this possible is the _routing mesh_, which relies on a couple of networks called _ingress_ and _docker-gwbridge_, created by the swarm.
+Whereas the latter allows all docker daemons running on the hosts participating in the swarm to exchange information, the former is made available to all services running in the swarm nodes.

+The routing mesh makes it possible to expose the services outside the swarm, no matter which (and how many) nodes actually run it.
+As a result, a request for a service will be dispatched by the swarm to some node running the required service.

+This iteraton is focused on just running a basic liferay cluster, so, it's out of scope of this iteration to study which load balancing/sticky session mechanism to use, being the routing mesh one of the possible solutions.

+More information about routing mesh and overlay networks can be found in the [official docs](https://docs.docker.com/network/overlay/)

 ## Requirements (iteration 03)
 * Define replicas for the liferay service